yangmz0528/terraform-exercise-overview/README.md

     - `replace_triggered_by`: replace the reousrce when any of the referenced item change
     - `ignore_changes`: we can provide a list of attributes that should not trigger an update when modified outside tf

+## Building Modules
+Best Practices:
+- Use object attributes: group related information under object-type variables
+- Separate long-lived from short-lived infrastructure: resources that change rarely should not be grouped together with resources that change often
+- Do not try to cover every edge case: this can quickly lead to highly complex modules, which are difficult to maintain and configure.
+Modules should be reusable blocks of infrastructure, and catering to edge cases goes against that purpose.
+- Support only the necessary configuration variables: do not expose all the internals of the module for the configuration via variables.
+This hurts encapsulation and makes the module harder to work with.
+- Ouput as much information as possible: even if there is no clear use for some information, providing it as an output will make the module easier to use in future scenarios.
+- Define a stable input and output interface: All used variables and outputs create coupling to the module.
+The more coupling, the harder it is to change the interface without breaking changes.
+- Extensively document variables and outputs: this help the modules's users to quickly understand the module's interface and to work more effectively with it
+- Favor a flat and composable module structure instead of deeply nested modules: deeply nested modules become harder to maintain over time and increase the configuration complexity for the module's users.
+- Make assumptions and guarantees explicit via custom conditions: do not rely on the users always passing valid input values.
+Thoroughly validate the infrastructure created by the module to ensure it complies with the requirements the module must fulfill.
+- Make a module's dependencies explicit via input variables: data sources can be used to retrieve information a module needs, but they create implicit dependencies, which are much harder to identify and understand.
+Opt for making these dependencies explicit by requiring the information via input variables.
+- Keep a module's scope narrow: do not try to do everything inside a single module.

 ## Useful Commands
 ```sh
 terraform init -backend-config="dev.s3.tfbackend" -migrate-state